Ayaalika/EduCompiler/README.md

 - Syntax errors: Missing semicolons, unbalanced parentheses
 - Semantic errors: Type mismatches, undefined variables
 - All errors are reported with line numbers and descriptive messages
  ---

+## ✅ Conclusion

+This project is designed as an educational compiler toolchain,
+combining modern C++ performance with a clean Java GUI.
+It can serve as both a learning resource and a foundation for future compiler development.

+---